souvik150/whatsapp_bot/README.md

 Once you have logged in.
 It should display client is ready in the console.
 It means it was succesfull and has started sending messages.

-# Enjoy!
+## Enjoy!

-This is how I started my year '23
+This is how I started my year '23 and ended '22.